Alex-Holzer/Code_Snippets/apply_mapping.md

     Args:
         df (DataFrame): The input PySpark DataFrame.
-        column_name (str): The name of the column to be modified. prefix_string (str): The string to be added as a prefix to the column values.
+        column_name (str): The name of the column to be modified.
+Must be a non-empty string. prefix_string (str): The string to be added as a prefix to the column values.
+Must be a non-empty string.

     Returns:
         DataFrame: The DataFrame with the modified column.

+    Raises:
+        ValueError: If the input parameters are invalid.

     Example:
         >>> df = spark.createDataFrame([("Apple",), ("Banana",)], ["fruit"])